clockworklabs/SpacetimeDB/docs/docs/unity/part-2b-c-sharp.md

 /// Updates the position of a player.
 This is also called when the player stops moving.
 [SpacetimeDB.Reducer]
-private static void UpdatePlayerPosition(
+private static void UpdatePlayerPosition( ReducerContext ctx,
-   DbEventArgs dbEvent,
    StdbVector3 position,
    float direction,
    bool moving)
 {
-   // First, look up the player using the sender identity PlayerComponent? player = PlayerComponent.FindByIdentity(dbEvent.Sender);
+   // First, look up the player using the sender identity PlayerComponent? player = PlayerComponent.FindByIdentity(ctx.Sender);
    if (player is null)
    {
        throw new ArgumentException("Player not found");